Illation/synthesizer/README.md

 ## Third Party

-This project uses PortAudio, RtMIDI and GTK 3+, here are the licenses for them:
+This project uses PortAudio, RtMIDI, RtAudio and GTK 3+, here are the licenses for them:

 #### Portaudio